roboll/helmfile/README.md

 A few rules to clear up this ambiguity:

 - Absolute paths are always resolved as absolute paths
-- Relative paths referenced *in* the helmfile manifest itself are relative to that manifest
+- Relative paths referenced *in* the Helmfile manifest itself are relative to that manifest
 - Relative paths referenced on the command line are relative to the current working directory the user is in

 For additional context, take a look at [paths examples](PATHS.md)

 ## Labels Overview
-A selector can be used to only target a subset of releases when running helmfile.
+A selector can be used to only target a subset of releases when running Helmfile.
 This is useful for large helmfiles with releases that are logically grouped together.

 Labels are simple key value pairs that are an optional field of the release spec.
 When selecting by label, the search can be inverted. `tier!=backend` would match all releases that do NOT have the `tier: backend` label. `tier=fronted` would only match releases with the `tier: frontend` label.